-“This time,” she explained, “it was all about his water glass.
-He always leaves it on the wooden table, and I worry that it will leave an ugly stain on the beautiful shiny surface.
+“This time,” she explained to me, “it was all about his water glass.
+He always sets it on the wooden table, and I worry that it will leave an ugly stain on the beautiful, shiny surface.
 It was my grandmother’s wedding gift to us, and I love it.
 He just doesn’t get it.
 He did it again on Tuesday night.
-All day on Wednesday, the same words kept going through my mind, over-and-over again … he doesn’t care…and by dinner time, the gunpowder was primed.
+Then all day on Wednesday, the same words kept going through my mind, over and over again: “He doesn’t care”…and by dinnertime, the gunpowder was primed.
 I was ready to explode.”

 I stopped to think about those words: “over and over again.”

 It’s a curious phenomenon, repetitive thoughts.
 I’m quite sure they’re the trigger for all conflict, from global wars to playground fights to marital breakdowns.

 They start deep within our powerful brains.
 Fears surface in those primitive neurological centers that we call the reptilian brain, where Mother Nature implanted our survival instincts.
 To protect us, these primal reflexes drive us to action against perceived threats.
 In Jenna’s case, she was afraid of being alone.
 When Paul didn’t listen, or didn’t seem to care, her reptilian voice started to whisper, “What if he doesn’t love you?
 What if he leaves you?
 What if you’re going to end up all alone?”